If you want to make a fun macaron flavor, this Cinnamon Roll Macarons flavor is exactly what you are craving.

-- Set the cookies aside to dry for at least 30 minutes.
-Tes the cookies by touching the top.
+- Set the cookies aside to dry for at least 20 minutes.
+Test the cookies by touching the top.
 If they are still sticky, let them dry a little longer.

-- Bake until lightly browned and firm to the touch, 9-12 minutes.
+- Bake until lightly browned and firm to the touch, about 12 minutes.